We all know why the push-up is great. But there is more to the push-up.

 Each workout adds a few more repetitions and try to beat your best last time.
 Over a few months, you will get stronger and be able to do much more.

-To recap, diamond push-ups are a great choice for building the size and strength of your triceps, as well as the chest and deltoids.
-When regular push-ups become too easy, they are a great progression and a stepping stone to advanced push-up variations.
-They should be a staple of your workout or interchangeable with dips for maximum tricep and chest gains.
+Diamond push-ups are a great choice for adding real muscle to your arms.
+When performed correctly, diamond push-ups work your muscles and help build size and strength in your triceps, as well as the chest and deltoids.
+When regular push-ups become too easy, diamond push-ups are a great progression and a stepping stone to advanced push-up variations.
+Diamond push-ups should be a staple of your workout and are best used interchangeably with dips for maximum tricep and chest gains.